Note that this is still a work in progress.

 Hayah, in general

-Much of the Bible reads better if hayah is translated as a form of to become rather than to be:
+Much of the Bible reads better if hayah is translated as a form of to become or to come to be rather than to be:

-The idea of something being changed, rather than created from nothing, is conveyed much more clearly.
+The idea of changing rather than being created from nothing is conveyed much more clearly.

 Copyright: